Contact Us

 Under this programme, leaders of major companies such as AMD and GlobalFoundries will hold one-on-one mentoring sessions with chosen youth ambassadors.

-The SSIA and Institute of Technical Education (ITE) also signed a memorandum of understanding to enhance collaboration
+The SSIA and the Institute of Technical Education (ITE) also signed a memorandum of understanding to enhance collaboration.

-Continuing education and training are crucial to future-proofing the current workforce, ensuring that they are well-equipped to meet the industry’s evolving demands.
+Continuing education and training are crucial to updating the current workforce, ensuring that they are well-equipped to meet the industry’s evolving demands.

 Related Read: What is the X Factor That Makes Singapore a Global Talent Hub? »